 - Unused general fund balances do not carry forward to the next fiscal year.
 Unused funds are transferred to campus reserves at year-end and are used to fund future "planned use of reserves."

-- A monthly reconciliation process is required for all departments at the IU Southeast campus and will be saved on an H: drive folder assigned by Accounting Services.
+- A monthly reconciliation process is required for all departments at the IU Southeast campus.

 - Receipts/documentation must be kept for all expenditures and revenues.

-- All cash receipt documents must be accompanied with proof of sales documentation at time of deposit to the Bursar Office.
+- All cash receipt documents must be accompanied with proof of sales documentation at time of deposit to the Office of the Bursar.
 Contact Accounting Services for assistance at extension 2216.

 - All budget documentation must be kept on file for seven fiscal years plus the current fiscal year.

-- Use of funds must conform to all IU financial policies found on the Office of Financial Management Services web site.
+- Use of funds must conform to all IU financial policies found on the Financial Management Services (FMS) web site.

-- Indiana University Information Environment (IUIE), accessible via OneStart, is used for all financial reporting.
-Monthly operating statements should be run and saved from the IUIE (available first of month – notification comes by e-mail) and account transactions should be reconciled by the account manager or delegate on a monthly basis at minimum.
+- Indiana University Information Environment (IUIE), accessible via one.iu.edu, is used for all financial reporting.
+Monthly operating statements should be run and saved from the IUIE (available first of month – notification comes by e-mail) and account transactions should be reconciled by the account manager, or delegate, on a monthly basis at minimum.
 Each expenditure and revenue transaction must be accounted for with receipts or other appropriate documentation.
 Contact the fiscal officer in Accounting Services, or appropriate office vendor, when discrepancies are found.

 - Expenses should be charged to the correct object code; this reflects the type of expenditure and helps with identifying the department’s true needs and utilization of funds.

-- Funds can be transferred within a fiscal year from “like” object codes, e.g., office supplies & expense (4100) and (9940).
-Funds cannot be transferred between compensation and non-compensation object codes.
-Base fund adjustments (permanent reallocation) should be requested at budget hearing time.
+- Funds can be transferred within a fiscal year from “like” object codes, e.g., office supplies & expendable equipment (4100) and (5200).
+Funds cannot be transferred between campus-managed compensation and department-managed non-compensation object codes.
+Base fund adjustments (permanent reallocations) should be requested at budget hearing time.

 - Corrections, as needed, can be made from one account to another (consult with Accounting Services).